Exposed to sea and surf, medieval Mljet was far from world cultural affairs.

 Getting to Mljet National Park

-The catamaran ferry connects Dubrovnik with Mljet island, check the daily departure timetable from Gruž Harbour in Dubrovnik.
+The catamaran ferry provides a direct connection between Dubrovnik and Mljet Island.
+Be sure to check the daily departure schedule and prices for the Dubrovnik - Mljet Island Ferry departing from Gruž Harbour in Dubrovnik.

 Boat Tour to Mljet National Park & 3 Islands